plato-app/es-analytics/README.md

 };

 // STEP 2: Create a long-term data store =======================================
-// Batches of analytics data are sent to long term storage when they reach a
+// Batches of analytics data are sent to long term storage when they reach
-// specified threshold, or when the analytics collector is disposed
+// specified thresholds, or when the analytics collector is stopped

 // Create S3 storage layer which writes data to a specified bucket const store = new StoreS3("my_bucket");